-AMP (Accelerated Mobile Pages) is a method to build fast websites especially for mobile devices.
-Due to many technical restrictions, displaying ads is not as straight forward as on “normal” websites.
-On this page we cover the different ways to use and the limitations of ads on AMP pages:
+AMP (Accelerated Mobile Pages) is a method to build fast websites, especially for mobile devices.
+Due to many technical restrictions, displaying ads is not as straightforward as on “normal” websites.
+We cover the different ways to use and the limitations of ads managed with our Advanced Ads plugin on AMP pages on this page.

 How to set up an AMP page?

 The most popular solution to create AMP pages in WordPress is the AMP plugin by Automattic.
-It creates an AMP version of posts on a subdomain that ends with /amp/.
+It makes an AMP version of posts on a subdomain that ends with /amp/.

 Our solution for ads on AMP pages works with the following plugins:

-- WP AMP — Accelerated Mobile Pages for WordPress and WooCommerce (limitation: removes ads in the content of archive pages)
+- WP AMP — Accelerated Mobile Pages for WordPress (limitation: removes ads in the content of archive pages)

-Others might work too, but if not, please let us know.
+Other plugins might also work, but if not, please let us know.

 AMP ad type

 Many ad networks offer support for AMP already.
 Since they may come with different attributes, we implemented a flexible AMP ad type into the Responsive Add-On.

 When you are using this ad type, you will see a form to enter custom parameters and values.
 You will find the supported parameters when you click on any of the networks in the list of ad networks that already use AMP.
 The specific parameters and values need to be checked with your ad network.